JVee Casio

-Joseph Evans "JVee" D. Casio (born September 1, 1986) is a Filipino former professional basketball player.
+Joseph Evans "JVee" D. Casio (born September 1, 1986) is a Filipino professional basketball player for the Basilan Steel of the Maharlika Pilipinas Basketball League (MPBL).
 He played for three teams during his playing career in Philippine Basketball Association (PBA).
 He was drafted first overall by the Powerade Tigers in the 2011 PBA draft.

 Early life

 Casio started playing basketball at the age of seven.
 He started by watching his brother play at their village and started his formal training during his stay at San Beda College, where was part of the San Beda Red Cubs squad in the NCAA Juniors Division.
 He helped the team sweep the eliminations of the 78th season of the NCAA.
 They faced the Letran Squires for the finals and won the 2002 NCAA juniors basketball championship, in which he was named the finals MVP.

 He emerged as one of the top guns in his high school days as a Red Cub.
 He was known for his outside shooting skills, which made collegiate scouts interested to recruit him.
 San Beda tried to ask him to stay while Ateneo, FEU, and La Salle also made offers.